top of page

 Depending on your project and the sturdiness you require, you may want to consider if a "clay" mache or the standard mache is needed.

-STANDARD MACHE METHODS: These are fairly flimsy structures unless you make layers and layers and layers, but they work well and look good.
+Some are fairly flimsy structures unless you make layers and layers and layers to make them sturdier, but they work well and look good.

 PAPER PULP "CLAY"